 God is fundamentally different from us and infinitely greater.
 The fact that he would communicate with us at all is remarkable.
 Moses is the only person in the Bible whom God is said to have spoke with “face to face, like a man speaks with his friend” (Exodus 33:11).
 And those who were alive at the time of Christ had the privilege of hearing from God, in human form, face to face.

 We need to be mindful of the times we live in.
 Today we are blessed to have more communication from God, written down, than most people did throughout human history.
 God is still speaking to us today on a personal level to address our unique needs and challenges.
-The most common way God speaks to me is through his word, through my pastor, through my friends, and through things that I experience.
+The most common way God speaks to me is through his word, through my pastor, through my friends, and through my experiences.

 My sheep hear my voice, and I know them, and they follow me.John 10:27